-Dr. Darshan Mehta, interim director of the Office for Well-Being, will provide individual consultations to clinical and research faculty, postdocs and graduate students.
-During such consultations, faculty will be able to speak confidentially and “off the record” about their own personal and institutional concerns.
-Emphasis will be placed on a holistic approach to well-being including intellectual, emotional and physical health.
+Dr. Darshan Mehta, Director of the Office for Well-Being, provides individual consultations to clinical and research faculty, postdocs and graduate students.
+During such consultations, faculty are able to speak confidentially and “off the record” about their own personal and institutional concerns.
+Emphasis is placed on a holistic approach to well-being including intellectual, emotional and physical health.

 Our goal is to have well-being as a routine institutional performance metric with targeted interventions, tailored coaching and incorporating discussions of well-being in professional contexts (e.g., annual career conference).
 The Office for Well-Being aims to provide resources to promote self-care, working in collaboration with resources across Mass General Brigham including, but not limited to, the Employee Assistance Program, the Benson-Henry Institute for Mind Body Medicine at Mass General, the Frigoletto Committee on Physician Well-Being/Mass General Physicians Organization and the Center for Physician Well-Being in the Mass General Department of Medicine.